tips for enjoying city trails and parks amid COVID-19 concerns

 The city has

-posted signage at parks and playgrounds to encourage people to use caution
+posted signage at parks to encourage people to use caution

 during this time.